luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Subscribe to new messages in conversation
     - Update message list when new message arrives
     - Handle connection errors gracefully
-2. Update MessageList to use Realtime:
+2. Update MessageList component to use Realtime:
     - Subscribe when component mounts
     - Unsubscribe when component unmounts
     - Append new messages to list
     - Scroll to bottom when new message arrives
+3. Update ConversationDetail to handle real-time subscriptions
-3. Test: Open conversation on two devices, send message from one, verify it appears on other
+4. Test: Open conversation on two devices, send message from one, verify it appears on other
-4. Handle edge cases: Multiple tabs, connection loss, reconnection
+5. Handle edge cases: Multiple tabs, connection loss, reconnection

 **Testing:**